oasis-tcs/openc2-ap-er/oc2edr.md

 | 19 | **create** | Add a new entity of a known type (e.g., registry entry, file). |
 | 20 | **delete** | Remove an entity (e.g., registry entry, file). |

+**2.1.1-2 Actions Unique to EDR**
+101 - deploy: Instruct the EDR server to retrieve, deploy and run a file on an endpoint.

 ### 2.1.2 Targets